Sindhxxz/breast-tumour-xai/README.md

 # Breast Tumour Analysis with Explainable AI (XAI)

-This project performs **breast tumour classification** using histopathological images and integrates **Explainable AI (Grad-CAM, LIME, SHAP)** to visualize and interpret model decisions.
+This project performs **breast tumour classification** using histopathological images and integrates **Explainable AI (Grad-CAM, LIME)** to visualize and interpret model decisions.
 It leverages the **BreakHis dataset** and deep learning architectures (CNNs / Vision Transformers) to build interpretable diagnostic systems.

 ---